High-Throughput Screening Microscope

 Acquifer IM Control Software

 Whole Organism Screening: Left: Three day old embryo of the epi:GFP;myl7mR transgenic line.
-Zebrafish embryos visualized in the Plate-Viewer after automated ROI selection.
+Zebrafish embryos visualized in the Plate-Viewer software after automated ROI selection.
 Courtesy of Nadia Mercader, Uni Bern.
 Middle: The red bounding box indicates the field of view of a 10X objective used for subsequent high-resolution imaging.
 Right: Single z-plane of a high-resolution dataset automatically acquired on the Acquifer IM.

 Both the system and Plate-Viewer have an open interface that enables automated workflows and feedback-microscopy functionalities.